asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 	- **Box** allows you to define an area of interest over a lat/long-aligned bounding box by clicking once to set one corner, and again to set the opposite corner.
 	- Once a shape has been drawn, select the **Edit current area of interest** icon on the toolbar to move, add, and delete points.
 Select the **Draw new area of interest** icon to create a new AOI.
 - **Dataset** enables you to choose the dataset of interest.
-	- If you need more information about a particular dataset, click on the appropriate ? icon in the Dataset selector.
+	- If you need more information about a particular dataset, click on the appropriate question mark icon in the Dataset selector.
 - **Area of Interest** gives you the option of importing an area of interest as a geospatial file or by entering a set of geographic coordinates.
 	- Click on the down arrow next to **Area of Interest** in the top menu
 	- Click the **Import Area of Interest** button in the Options window